mmikowski/powercss/README.md

 a tiny fraction of a second.
 And so we will see our page stutter and jump as multiple document reflows occur.

-With PowerCSS, the active StyleSheet Object is rarely changed.
+With PowerCSS, the active Stylesheet Object is rarely changed.
 Instead, when we have a large change like described above, we write a new stylesheet object and then switch to it only when its complete.
 Now the browser engine only needs to reflow the page once.
 Using this method, the rendering engine only has to consider adjusting each of our 1,000 element only once.
 That's 1,000 *times* fewer considerations than the above example.

-## Virtual StyleSheets (`VSheets`)
+## Virtual Stylesheets
-A Virtual StyleSheet (`VSheet) contains the same information as a traditional CSS file.
-An experienced CSS author should be able to convert an existing static stylesheet to a `VSheet` with little pain or confusion.
-The familiarity and power of the CSS cascade is retained, because when we define a PowerCSS StyleSheet Object, we provide it a list of Virtual StyleSheets in order, just as if we were including static style sheet files to a static HTML document.
+A Virtual Stylesheet (**vsheet**) contains the same information as a traditional CSS file.
+An experienced CSS author should be able to convert an existing static stylesheet to a **vsheet** with little pain or confusion.
+The familiarity and power of the CSS cascade is retained, because when we define a PowerCSS Stylesheet Object, we provide it a list of Virtual Stylesheets in order, just as if we were including static style sheet files to a static HTML document.